Gabriela Mistral

 Book Lecturas para Mujeres

-Gabriela Mistral's textbook is available free of charge as a PDF file on the Biblioteca Nacional de Chile website (public domain)
+Gabriela Mistral's textbook is available for free as a PDF file on the wesbite of the Biblioteca Nacional de Chile (public domain)